Wiladams/asim/docs/README.md

 =============
 asim is a programming language inspired by the Postscript page description language.
 Postscript itself was inspired by Forth, and Lisp like languages.
-By modern standards it might be a bit quirky.  asim uses uses a stack based machine, and reverse polish notation.
+By modern standards it might be a bit quirky.  asim is a stack based machine, and uses reverse polish notation when tokenizing.
 The language and runtime are meant to be easy to learn, and easy to implement by those who are relatively new to the challenges of creating language runtimes.